 1. Earn high grades in your courses and make an effort to get to know your professors.
-You must have at least a 3.0 in Biology (and 2.8 overall) to be eligible for undergraduate research and you are more likely to be accepted into the lab of the faculty member of your choice if you have a strong background.
+You must have at least a 3.0 GPA in Biology (and 2.8 overall) to be eligible for undergraduate research and you are more likely to be accepted into the lab of the faculty member of your choice if you have a strong background.

-3. After identifying a faculty member, contact them to express your interest in their work ask about the possibility of doing research in their lab.
+3. After identifying a faculty member, contact them to express your interest in their work and ask about the possibility of doing research in their lab.
 Be prepared to explain why an undergraduate research project would be a valuable experience for you and why you would be a successful undergraduate researcher in their laboratory.

 4. Do not be discouraged if a particular faculty member cannot immediately accept your request.
 There are many reasons why faculty members may not be able to take on more undergraduate researchers.
 The most common is that their lab is full, and space and equipment are limited.
 They may also be over-committed with various responsibilities.
 Therefore, be flexible, inquire with another faculty member or try again a different semester.